 \subsection{Results and Comparison}

 In this section, we present comprehensive quantitative and qualitative comparisons between our model and the current state-of-the-art methods (SOTA).
-All results for SOTA methods are obtained from their published works.
+All results for SOTA methods are taken from their respective publications.

-\textbf{Quantitative Comparisons}.
-We compare our model with 20 SOTA models.
-Table~\ref{tab:results} presents the results obtained from all methods applied to the mentioned COD datasets.
+\textbf{Quantitative Comparisons.} We compare our model with 20 SOTA models. \Cref{tab:results} presents the results obtained from all methods applied to the mentioned COD datasets.
 It includes the employed backbones, input image dimensions, and the total number of parameters utilized.
-In the context of CNN-based methodologies, EfficientNet-based models demonstrate superior performance compared to ResNet-based models, particularly for feature extraction tasks.
-Additionally, our CNN-based model surpasses all SOTA models across all datasets examined.
+In the context of CNN-based methodologies, EfficientNet-based models outperform ResNet-based models, particularly for feature extraction tasks.
+Additionally, our CNN-based model outperforms all SOTA models across all examined datasets.

-Although CNN-based methods achieve good results on this complex task, the results indicate that vision-based methods consistently outperform them.
+Although CNN-based methods achieve good performance on this complex task, vision-based methods consistently outperform them.
 In particular, our vision-based model achieves state-of-the-art results on the CAMO10K and NC4K datasets without needing any additional training data.
-Furthermore, our model secures the second rank on both the CAMO and CHAMELEON datasets, trailing only behind ZoomNeXt~\cite{pang2024zoomnext} and SARNet~\cite{xing2023go}, respectively.
+Furthermore, our model achieves second place on both the CAMO and CHAMELEON datasets, trailing only ZoomNeXt~\cite{pang2024zoomnext} and SARNet~\cite{xing2023go}, respectively.
 Moreover, experimental results show that our model typically has fewer parameters than models using the same backbone and configurations, indicating a reduced computational burden.

-\textbf{Qualitative Comparisons}.
-Figure~\ref{fig:Visual_comparison} provides a comparative analysis of our model against the top five SOTA methods, using sample images drawn from different datasets.
+\textbf{Qualitative Comparisons.} \Cref{fig:Visual_comparison} provides a comparative analysis of our model against the top five SOTA methods, using sample images drawn from different datasets.
 These samples thoroughly illustrate the challenging aspects of the COD task, including variations in object sizes, differing proportions of fine details, and objects with indistinguishable boundaries seamlessly integrated into their backgrounds.
-The visual results indicate that our model demonstrates superior performance compared to other methods in multiple aspects, such as the ability to capture finer details (all rows), better-defined object areas (rows 1, 2, 5, and 6), more precise corners (rows 3 and 7), detection of small-sized objects (row 5), and the identification of multiple objects present within a single scene (row 6).
+The visual results indicate that our model demonstrates superior performance compared to other methods in multiple aspects, such as the ability to capture finer details (all rows), better-defined object areas (rows 1, 2, 5 and 6), more precise corners (rows 3 and 6), detection of small-sized objects and the identification of multiple objects present within a single scene (row 5).